 REITs have become popular in projects involving the development of multipurpose buildings having both residential and commercial units, such as hotels, department stores, supermarkets and retail stores.

 REFs are collective investment vehicles governed by the FSCMA.
 REFs may be structured in the form of a trust, a corporation or an association.
 The most common type of REF formed by investors is the trust-type REF.
 While there are no substantial differences among these types of REFs in terms of benefits or advantages, a trust-type REF is preferred by investors because it is relatively easier or simple to form a trust-type REF compared to other types of REF.
 Unlike REITs, REFs are not subject to certain legal requirements such as public offering or listing, dividend distribution and maximum ownership caps on single investors.
 As such, REFs are currently the most popular investment vehicles used by real estate investors in Korea.

-To establish a REF, at least two or more persons is required and the establishment of a REF must be registered with the Financial Services Commission (FSC).
+To establish a REF, at least two or more persons are required and the establishment of a REF must be registered with the Financial Services Commission (FSC).

 A REF is required to manage its assets through an asset management company with equity of 2 billion won or more and with five or more asset management professionals.
 As REFs were initially permitted as an indirect investment or collective investment vehicle, investors are prohibited from directly making decisions on matters relating to the management of assets owned by a REF.